locka99/opcua/README.md

 This server will accept connections, allow you to browse the address space and subscribe to variables.

-Refer to the sample-server/ example for something that adds variables to the address space and changes their values on a timer.
+Refer to the `sample-server/` and `sample-client/` examples for something that adds variables to the address space and changes their values on a timer.

 ## Type generation from schemas

-OPC UA provides XML schemas to define various data types:
+Fundamental types are implemented by hand.
+Structures such as requests/responses are machine generated by script.

+The `tools/schema/` directory contains NodeJS scripts that will generate the following from OPC UA schemas.

 * Status codes
 * Node Ids (objects, variables, references etc.)
-* Data structures, Enumerations
+* Data structures including serialization.
 * Request and Response messages including serialization
 * Address space

-The tools/schema/ directory contains NodeJS scripts that will parse these files and produce corresponding .rs files.
-Core types like String, ByteString, Variant, DataValue, NodeId, ExtensionObject etc. are handwritten as are enumerations.

 ## Handling OPC UA names in Rust